 The acceptance and subsequent adoption of Amendment 15 of the GOM Shrimp FMP defines the overfished and overfishing reference points for penaeid shrimp.
-To measure if overfished and overfishing is occurring the Stock Synthesis based stock assessment models estimate a MSY and corresponding SSB at MSY and F at MSY for the terminal "year" of the stock assessment model.
-For the pink and white shrimp assessments the model is parameterized with months as years so the terminal SSBmsy value is for the terminal month and is multiplied by 12 to arrive at an annual SSBmsy index.
+To measure if the stock is overfished or undergoing overfishing the Stock Synthesis based stock assessment models estimate a MSY and corresponding SSB at MSY and F at MSY for the terminal "year" of the stock assessment model.
+For the pink shrimp assessment the model is parameterized with months as years so the terminal SSBmsy value is for the terminal month and is multiplied by 12 to arrive at an annual SSBmsy index.
 This index value is then compared against the sum of the 12 monthly SSB estimates for the terminal assessment year.
 If the assessment year sum of SSB is greater than the index SSBmsy than the stock is not overfished.
 Conversely, if the assessment year sum of SSB is less than the index SSBmsy than the stock is overfished.
 Similar to the overfished reference point, the overfishing reference point F by month estimates are summed to an annual F estimate and are compared to the calculated annual Fmsy estimates derived by the assessment model.
-The brown shrimp model is parameterized as an annual model.
-Therefore the models forecast SSBmsy and Fmsy can be directly compared to the annual SSB and F estimates generated in the assessments.

-This report describes the updated stock assessment for Gulf of Mexico pink shrimp (Farfantepenaeus duorarum) using a generalized stock assessment model, Stock Synthesis (SS-3) (Methot 2009).
-The assessment model update is parameterized with fishery data from 1984-2014.
+This report describes the updated stock assessment for Gulf of Mexico pink shrimp

+(Farfantepenaeus duorarum) using a generalized stock assessment model, Stock Synthesis (SS-3) (Methot 2009).
+This assessment model update is parameterized with fishery data from 1984-2015.
 Model outputs span the biological year, i.e., July through June, versus calendar year.
-Therefore the model estimates for the terminal year of this assessment span July 2013 to June 2014.
+Therefore, the model estimates for the terminal year of this assessment span biological year 2014 (July 2014 to June 2015).